nelci592/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-add-telerik-reporting-rest-web-api-to-web-application.md

 # How to Add Telerik Reporting REST Web API to Web Application

-es and packages to host the Telerik Reporting REST service instance.
+ry files and packages to host the Telerik Reporting REST service instance.

 The project has a preconfigured implementation of reports controller that uses the *"~\Reports"* path for           its report source resolver.
 This directory is not automatically created and needs to be created, or the path to be modified accordingly prior to running the project.

-Manually configuring Telerik.Reporting REST Service on IIS
+##Manually configuring Telerik.Reporting REST Service on IIS

 ###To host and configure the Telerik.Reporting REST Service on IIS follow the steps below: